 Bit Description

 7 Reserved.
 Read as 0s.

-6:5 Byte Panning.
-This field holds a 2-bit value that selects number of bytes (up to shifted horizontally to the left on the screen.
-This function is available in both te
+Byte Panning.
+This field holds a 2-bit value that selects number of 3) by which the image is shifted horizontally to the left on the screen function is available in both text and graphics modes. ne left on the screen.
+This

-In text modes with a 9-pixel wide character box, the image can be shifted up to 27 pixels to the left, in increments of 9 pixels.
-In text modes with an 8-pixel wide character box, and in all standard VGA graphics modes, the image can be shifted up to 24 pixels to the left, in increments of 8 pixels.
-When the Nine dot disable bit of the VGA control register is set, the pixel shift will be equivalent to the 8-dot mode.
-The image can be shifted still further, in increments of individual pixels, through the use of bits [3:0] of the Horizontal Pixel Panning Register (AR13).
+In text modes with a 9-pixel wide character box, the image can be shifted u 27 pixels to the left, in increments of 9 pixels.
+In text modes with an 8-pixel character box, and in all standard VGA graphics modes, the image can be shifted up to 24 pixels to the left, in increments of 8 pixels.
+When the Nine of disable bit of the VGA control register is set, the pixel shift will be equivalent the 8-dot mode.

+ifted still further, in increment of the Horizontal Pixel Pannin nts of individual pixels, throughing Register (AR13).

-Number of Pixels Sh ittad 1
+Number of Pixels Sh ifted

-Bit [6:5] 9-Pixel Text 8-Pixel Text & Graphics -
+Bit [6:5] 9-Pixel Text 8-Pixel Text & Graphics

 00 0 0

 01 9 8

 10 18 16

 11 27 24

-4:0 of the characters use The horizontal lines of of pixels being numb specified, then the ho not be displayed as p specified by these 5 boxes will be display ed on the top-most row of tex of pixels of a character box a er 0.
-If a horizontal line of th prizontal lines of the charact part of the top-most row of te bits should be 0, so that all o which horizontal line of pixels wit at on the display will be used as are numbered from top to bottom the these character boxes other the er box above the specified line of ext characters on the display.
-No of the horizontal lines of pixels w at, ensuring that the characters is f at the top. the top-most scan line. n, with the top-most line han the top-most line is of the character box will ormally, the value v ithin these character
+4:0 within the character on the display will be pixels of a character line of pixels being n other than the top-mocharacter box above as part of the top-movalue specified by the pixels within these check, ensuring that the boxes of the characters used used as the top-most scan box are numbered from top umber 0.
+If a horizontal line nost line is specified, then the specified line of the chapst row of text characters on to bottom, with the top-most of the these character boxes e horizontal lines of the racter box will not be displayed the display.
+Normally, the at all of the horizontal lines of yed in the top-most row of

-1.6.11 CR09 - Maximum Scan Line Register
+CR09 - Maximum Scan Line Register